Pettit College of Law: Curriculum

-ONU law students can choose from nine specialized tracks, 12 guaranteed clinical and externship placements and more than 100+ course options while also expanding their experience by studying abroad, participating in Law Review, accepting research and teaching assistantships, participating in pro bono programs or taking an active role in Moot Court.
+ONU Law students can choose from nine specialized tracks, 12 guaranteed clinical and externship placements and more than 100+ course options while also expanding their experience by studying abroad, participating in Law Review, accepting research and teaching assistantships, participating in pro bono programs or taking an active role in Moot Court.
 ONU Law is regarded for its ability to blend legal theory with practical training.

-Bar Passage Rate
+Bar passage rate

-ONU's bar passage rate for first-time takers of the July 2019 Ohio Bar Examination was 100%, while its bar passage rate for first-time takers in any jurisdiction in 2019 was 84.44%.
+ONU Law's bar passage rate for first-time takers of the July 2019 Ohio Bar Examination was 100%, while its bar passage rate for first-time takers in any jurisdiction in 2019 was 84.44%.

-For the July 2018 bar exam, ONU had a bar passage rate of 70.6%.

-For the July 2017 bar exam, ONU had a bar passage rate of 86.7%.

-Democratic Governance and Rule of Law LL.M.

-ONU Law is home to the Democratic Governance and Rule of Law LL.M. program.
-The program, founded in 2006, is a subsidized one-year program of study designed for lawyers practicing in the public or non-profit sector.
-It is open to those whose first law degree was earned from a law school outside the U.S. as well as American lawyers interested in pursuing careers in the international development field.
-Upon completion of the LL.M., foreign students are required to commit to 2 years further public service upon return to their home countries.
-The unique curricular scope of the program covers topics relevant to lawyers, judges and public officials in transitioning states, including a strong focus on rule of law reforms.
-The LL.M. program was cut by the University in response for a need to lower costs.
-The final class of LL.M. students will graduate in May 2020, with the program ending following their graduation.

 Employment

-According to ONU Law's official ABA-required disclosures, 81% of the 2018 graduating class was employed in full-time professional positions 10 months after graduation (71% in bar passage required or JD advantage positions).
-Positions were in various size law firms, federal and local judicial clerkships, public interest, government, higher education, and businesses.
-The National Law Journal lists ONU Law as having one of the highest percentage of alumni, 38.1%, which are underemployed.
+According to ONU Law's official ABA-required disclosures, 86% of the 2021 graduating class was employed in full-time professional positions 10 months after graduation with 74% in bar passage required and 7% in JD advantage positions.
+JD required positions were in various size law firms, most being in 1 –10 attorney firms, two graduates obtained local and state judicial clerkships, and 33% of graduates obtained public interest, government, higher education, or business employment.

-Costs
+Costs and grants

-The cost of tuition at ONU Law for the 2019–20 academic year is $29,260.
+The cost of tuition at ONU Law for the 2022-23 academic year was $31,940 plus $990 in fees, while the estimate for living expenses for an academic year while living on campus was $19,290.00.
+As of 2022, ONU had provided 159 of its students with grants, and the average grant was $22,500.

 Notable alumni

-ONU Law alumni have gone on to become federal and state judges in 15 states, and to serve in the United States Senate and a Presidential cabinet.
+ONU Law alumni have gone on to become federal and state judges in 15 states, and to serve in the United States Senate and a presidential cabinet.
 The Governor of Ohio is an alumnus.
 Some notable alumni include: